gokulkrishna10/url-shortener/README.md

 ```

 ### app.js changes
+1. Add the middleware - apiUsage.validateRequest - to the beginning of the router middlewares. <br/>
-- Add the following router middleware - finalPostResponseProcessor - after the end point call <br/>
+2. Add the router middleware - finalPostResponseProcessor - after the end point call <br/>
 ```
 	router.get('/v1/periodic-data', apiUsage.validateRequest, requestValidation.validatePeriodicQuery, routes.getPeriodicData, finalPostResponseProcessor);
 ```

-- Add the following block of code that implements this middleware <br/>
+3. Add the following block of code that implements this middleware <br/>
 Please note the following <br/>
 	- The updateApiUsage module should be the first module to be invoked
 	- Add the module - uploadLogsToS3 - only if your module implements S3 Logging.